A motorcyclist was taken to a local hospital after a motorcycle accident on Pillette Road near Ontario Street around 11:30 a.m.

 While there is no information on who or what caused this accident, motorcyclists and drivers must learn to share the road in order to prevent accidents.

-Greg Monforton & Partners wishes the victim in this accident a speedy recovery.
+The personal injury lawyers in Windsor, ON at Greg Monforton & Partners wishes the victim in this accident a speedy recovery.

 If you or someone you know has been hurt in a motorcycle wreck caused by a careless driver, contact the lawyers you can trust to fight for your rights.
 With more than 30 years of experience fighting for victims injured in the Windsor-Essex region, our motorcycle accident lawyers are ready to help you take action against the party that caused your accident.